sanjay7178/lfx-insights/README.md

 ### LFX Insights

-This site is shows all about LFX Mentorship Projects Stats similar to [gsocorganizations.dev](https://www.gsocorganizations.dev/)
+This site is shows all about LFX Mentorship Projects Stats similar to [gsocorganizations.dev](https://www.gsocorganizations.dev/) for mentees to participate